Fun Activities That Will Strengthen Your Family Bond

 1. Donate on social media

-You may go to TFI Family Services, Connections or Texas Family Initiative Facebook pages to donate.
+You may go to TFI, Connections or Texas Family Initiative Facebook pages to donate.
 Please share with your friends and encourage others to donate!

 2. Donate on our website

 Visit us at tfifamily.org/donations and click the “Donate Now” button.

 12 Ideas for Supportive Adults to Help their Young Person through the Holidays

 - 1. Prepare the foster youth in your care for the holidays in your home